 Also, when practicing online, add the website to your reading list to avoid having to search again and again for the respective website.
 It will help you save time.

 Take Mock Tests -Online MCQs Practice

 When you think you are all set and prepared as well as have enough practice start giving mock MDCAT Physics tests in different institutes.
 You can give mock tests online too by signing in to one of the dozens of websites.
 A physics mock test will help you assess yourself.

 You will see how much time you are taking in completing all 56 MCQs of Physics and how much time you are taking per MCQ, as well as which types of MCQs are causing trouble for you.

 Welp, this is it for now.
-We hope our tips to prepare for MDCAT physics 2022 in this article helps you in making up your mind to prepare yourself for MDCAT like pro.
+We hope our tips to prepare for MDCAT physics 2023 in this article help you in making up your mind to prepare yourself for MDCAT like a pro.
 Practice is the most important part of any successful journey, so just practice, practice, and practice.
 Because practice makes a man perfect.